August 18, 2023

 For over four decades, the London Interbank Offered Rate (Libor) stood as a pivotal reference for setting interest rates on an array of financial products such as adjustable-rate loans, mortgages, and corporate debt.
 However, in the recent past, its reputation has been tarnished by controversies, leading to its upcoming discontinuation.
 Effective from January 2022, the U.S. has started the transition from Libor to the Secured Overnight Financing Rate (SOFR), deemed by many as a safer and more reliable benchmark.

-To understand what is replacing LIBOR, read our blog "What Is The LIBOR Transition?
-2023 Breakdown".
+To understand what is replacing LIBOR, read our blog "Why is LIBOR being replaced?".

 Understanding Libor